FrancescoBellini92/UFEND_2/readme.md

 ## Udacity Front End ND project 2

+Second project for the Udacity Front End Nanodegree: this project required adding dynamic behavior to a web page with Javascript.

 This repo contains a landing page with dynamic behaviour added with Javascript

 BEM methodoloy has been applied to promote DRY code and style encapsulation, and a mobile-first approach was followed to good cross-device user experience.